janfrederikstein/LUISS_ML_AI_Project_Clustering/README.md

 7. **MultipleItemCosts:** because they are only related to payment option
 8. **singleItemBuyFrequency:** because they are only related to payment option
 9. **multipleItemBuyFrequency:** because they are only related to payment option
-10. **personId:** This variable is just an internal customer ID and does not matter for our purposes
+10. **personId:** This feature is just an internal customer ID and does not matter for our purposes

 **Descriptive Statistics**